The liver and muscles produce some blood sugar, but most comes from food and drinks that contain carbohydrates.

 People who have high blood sugar should discuss their target levels with their doctor.

-Regular testing may be needed to find out if these are within a healthy range.
-Each individual is different and levels can vary from person to person.
+They may need regular testing to keep these within a healthy range.
+Each person is different and levels can vary between individuals.

-To determine a person's blood sugar levels, blood tests may be taken after not eating for 8 hours, 2 hours after a meal, or at both times.
+To find out their blood sugar levels, the person may need to fast for 8 hours, 2 hours after a meal, or at both times.

-Some people may also take a glucose tolerance test, which requires the patient to drink a sugary liquid and get blood tests afterward.
+Some people may also take a glucose tolerance test, in which they drink a sugary liquid and have a blood test after.

-The American Diabetes Association recommend a pre-meal blood sugar level of 80-130 milligrams per deciliter.
-Around 1 to 2 hours after the beginning of a meal, blood sugar should be less than 180 milligrams per deciliter.
+The American Diabetes Association recommend a pre-meal blood sugar level of 80–130 milligrams per deciliter (ml/dL).
+Around 1 to 2 hours after the beginning of a meal, blood sugar should be less than 180 ml/dL.